 Starbucks makes its whipped cream out of two popular ingredients: heavy whipping cream and vanilla syrup.
 It’s rare to find a store that’s out of either of these products, so whipped cream is virtually always on the menu.
 Puppuccinos have become more and more popular, too — especially since viral videos of dogs enjoying this treat are nearly everywhere online — so your barista will know exactly what you’re talking about no matter what you call it.
 Puppuccino, Pup Cup, a cup of whipped cream — it’s all the same!

 And, as TikTok can confirm, the baristas love meeting your fur babies just as much as you love bringing them to coffee.

 Schmid and her colleagues at Pet Poison Helpline give the A-OK for whipped cream, but that doesn’t mean it can be an everyday treat.
 Heavy whipping cream is high in fat, while vanilla syrup contains a lot of sugar, so having too much of the fluffy stuff can lead to problems like weight gain, diabetes, and pancreatitis (via PetMD).
 Besides, anything tastes better when it’s a special treat!

-- loose stools
+- Loose stools

-- abdominal pain or discomfort
+- Abdominal pain or discomfort

 For a lot of dogs, lactose intolerance is not a problem.
 Even so, it’s important for pups to enjoy a sweet treat like Starbucks Puppuccinos on a semi-irregular basis to avoid any stomach upset or long-term health concerns.
 Besides, waiting a while between Starbucks runs will make the next Pup Cup so much more special!